 HCG Holdings LLC, the selling stockholder in this offering, currently owns approximately 50.5% of our outstanding common stock.
-After giving effect to this offering (without giving effect to the underwriters' over-allotment option), HCG Holdings LLC will own approximately 27.3% of our outstanding common stock.
+After giving effect to this offering (without giving effect to the underwriters' over-allotment option), HCG Holdings LLC will own approximately 21.5% of our outstanding common stock.
 HCG Holdings LLC is controlled by Lake Capital Partners LP and Lake Capital Management LLC.
-The remaining equity interests in HCG Holdings LLC are held by certain other institutional investors, some of our executive officers and 23 of our other managing directors, three of our board members and 31 other holders.
+The remaining equity interests in HCG Holdings LLC are held by certain other institutional investors, some of our executive officers and 23 of our other managing directors, two of our board members and 32 other holders.
 Our executive officers and board members holding interests in HCG Holdings LLC include George Massaro, our Vice Chairman and a board member, Gary Burge, our Chief Financial Officer, Daniel Broadhurst, our Vice President of Operations, and John McCartney, a board member.
 These individuals collectively hold 0.4% of the common interests in HCG Holdings LLC.
 On January 17, 2006, HCG Holdings LLC redeemed the 1.7% common membership interest formerly held by Gary Holdren, our Chief Executive Officer and a board member, in exchange for 149,347 shares of our common stock owned by HCG Holdings LLC and cash consideration in the amount of approximately \$2,200.
 These shares of common stock will not be sold in this offering.
-In addition, Paul Yovovich, a board member, is president and a member of Lake Capital Management LLC and controls Lake Capital Partners LP.
+In addition, Paul Yovovich, who was a member of our board of directors until January 31, 2006, is president and a member of Lake Capital Management LLC and controls Lake Capital Partners LP.
 Mr. Yovovich also directly holds 3.0% of the common interests in HCG Holdings LLC.
-In recognition of the substantial reduction in HCG Holdings LLC's ownership percentage following this offering, Mr. Yovovich has advised us that he intends to resign from our board in connection with this offering.